oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-ords-apis/review-ords-apis.md

           3. Notice how the Request URL has changed slightly, to include the `product_id` we included.
 Next, take a look at the Server response.
 You'll see the `product_description` for this product.

-          You'll see this `product_description` later in the HTML page for ordering/purchasing.Each time a product is selected/changed a separate API call is executed to return back the description for that product.
+          You'll see this `product_description` later in the HTML page for ordering/purchasing.
+Each time a product is selected/changed a separate API call is executed to return back the description for that product.

           A similar Path has been created for `GET` `/products/value/{product_id}`.
 But instead of a product description, the unit price for a product is returned.